The Tourism Federation of Wisconsin (TFW)

 DID YOU KNOW?

-• Studies show that tourism generates $17.5 billion in economic impact in Wisconsin, more than 185,000 jobs and $2.3 billion dollars in annual tax revenue.
-In 2013, visitors to Wisconsin spent $10.6 billion, 4% more than in 2012.
+• Studies show that tourism generates $1856 billion in economic impact in Wisconsin, nearly 187,000 jobs and $1.4 billion dollars in annual state and local tax revenue.
+In 2014, visitors to Wisconsin spent $11.4 billion, 5% more than in 2013.
 Our year-round industry continues to grow, and is helping to improveWisconsin’s economy.
 As our state looks to increase revenues and create jobs and, the tourism and hospitality industry is making a significant contribution.

 • Tourism provides Wisconsin with a year-round economic boost.
 From fishing, hiking and sporting tournaments in the spring, to boating, camping, festivals and conventions in the summer and fall, and snowmobiling and skiing in the winter, tourism brings important economic activity to Wisconsin 365 days a year.
 Tourism touches every corner of our state in a positive way and creates a multi-billion dollar economic punch.